Your resort

 Beaches and the sea

-Beaches may have rocky areas and rough coral sand.
-They also get very hot in the sun.
-We recommend wearing beach shoes.
-Beach shoes are also recommended when in the water as it can be difficult to see areas of sharp coral.
+Beaches get very hot in the sun, and can have sharp rock areas or coral sand, so we recommend wearing beach shoes.
+Beach shoes are also recommended when in the water to avoid injury on areas of sharp rock, coral or sea urchins.

 Beaches may not be supervised by a lifeguard, so take extra care when in the water.